Rajesh Khanna: The Untold Story of India's First Superstar: Development and release

-Rajesh Khanna: The Untold Story of India's First Superstar was released by Penguin Books on 5 December 2014 on Amazon Kindle.
+Rajesh Khanna was released by Penguin Books on 5 December 2014 on Amazon Kindle.
 The book's cover was designed by Aashim Raj and featured Khanna's photograph by cinematographers Jagdish and Shyam Aurangabadkar.
 After the publication, Usman received handwritten letters and emails from Khanna's fans.:352 He said "some still find their way into my inbox"; many of the letter-writers said they "were distressed, and surprised, to learn Rajesh Khanna's loneliness, little known about before".:xii It motivated Usman to research other popular film stars' lives.:ix The book was published in a paperback edition on 13 December 2014 and 1 May 2018, while the audiobook version (narrated by Anuj Dutta) was released by Random House on 8 July 2021.